Slideboard Transfers

 Tips for slideboard transfers:

-• Remember when you are removing wheelchair parts (arm rests and leg rests) to place them where you will be able to easily reach them later (i.e. not on the floor).
+After you remove the arm and leg rests, place them where you will be able to easily reach them later (i.e. not on the floor).

-• A slide board transfer can be more difficult with bare buttocks (such as after using commode and/or shower bench) and when your body is wet.
+A slide board transfer can be more difficult with a bare buttock and when your body is wet (e.g. using a commode or shower bench).
 Place a pillowcase or towel on the board to help you slide.

-• It is best to have surfaces of similar heights (bed, wheelchair seat, commode), if this is something that can be arranged prior to transferring.
+It is best to have surfaces of similar heights (bed, wheelchair seat, commode).
 It is possible to transfer at an incline, but this requires more strength and balance.

-• When transferring, never put your hands or fingers under the board as they could become pinched or stuck.
-Instead try making your hands into fists to help you push.
+When transferring, never put your hands or fingers under the board as they could become pinched or stuck.